 Hume Planning Consultancy provides strategic development solutions by achieving planning permission in a highly structured administrative and political system and climate, thereby creating beneficial value to the development industry and private landowners.

-Led by the experienced partnership of Alister Hume and consultant Graham Warren (the co- founder of Chapman Warren), the team have a record of delivery of strategic land allocations via the planning system.
-We believe the real skill of strategic land promotion is to anticipate directions of growth and to promote the benefits of development in advance of the local plan review process.
+Led by Alister Hume, the team have a record of delivery of strategic land allocations via the local plan system.
+Evidence shows the skill of strategic land promotion is to anticipate directions of growth and to promote the benefits of development in advance of the local plan review process.
 The experience of the Hume Planning team provides clients with a better understanding of the level of risk before making long term investment decisions.

-Hume Planning’s approach to the strategic land promotion process involves 4 main stages;
+Hume Planning’s approach to the strategic land promotion process involves four main stages;

-- Stage 3: The Hume Planning team have experience of land ownership searches and land assembly and option negotiations on behalf of housebuilders.
-Hume Planning is also able to work direct for the landowner to promote the land via the planning process, assembling a project team and promoting the land sometimes on a no allocation /no fee basis.
-This provides a direct relationship between the consultant team and the landowner which some land owners prefer as this does not involve any promotional expenditure.
+- The Hume Planning team have experience of land ownership searches and land assembly and option negotiations on behalf of housebuilders.
+Hume Planning is also able to work direct for the landowner to promote the land via the planning process, assembling a project team and promoting the land.
+This provides a direct relationship between the consultant team and the landowner which some land owners prefer as this does not involve any promotional agreement with a developer or housebuilder.

-- Stage 4: Once these stages are completed, the team prepare a planning strategy for the promotion of the land through the different stages of the local plan process.
-This will normally involve an assessment of planning constraints including a health check of ecological, highway, landscape, archaeological, noise, air quality, trees, drainage and flood risk issues.
-The strategy is adapted through each stage of the local plan process and includes appearances before the Inspector at Local Plan Examinations.
+- Once these stages are completed, the team prepare a planning strategy for the promotion of the land through the different stages of the local plan process.
+This will normally involve an assessment of planning constraints including a health check of ecological, highway, landscape, archaeological, noise, air quality, trees, drainage and flood risk issues etc. The strategy is adapted through each stage of the local plan process and includes appearances before the Inspector at Local Plan Examinations.

 The key skills that Hume Planning believe are essential to successful strategic land promotion include the following;